bvladoiu/prisma-editor/README.md

 - View all components in one place
 - Test component functionality
 - Save and load component data using their commit/set/load APIs
+- Save and load component data using their commit/set/load APIs (via console interaction with the JVM)

 ### Configuration System